1324 Jefferson Avenue

 The building features a 150-seat auditorium.
 Use of the Frank E. Merriweather, Jr. Branch Library Auditorium is intended for activities conducted or sponsored by the Buffalo and Erie County Public Library and secondarily, for organizations engaged in educational, cultural, intellectual or charitable activities of interest and/or benefit to the community.

 PLEASE NOTE: Formal application for the use of the auditorium is made with library management.
-An individual responsible for the meeting must complete and sign an application form and return it to the library for review and approval.
+An individual, 18 years of age or older, responsible for the meeting must complete and sign an application form and return it to the library for review and approval.
 Applications should be filed with the Frank E. Merriweather Branch not less than 4 weeks in advance of the event.
 Action on any application will require two (2) weeks for evaluation.
 Applicants will be notified of confirmation or rejection by mail.

 Architect Robert Traynham Coles' striking circular design, with its interconnected interior spaces, is intended to suggest an African Village .
 The library features an African American Resource Room, adult and youth reading rooms, a technology training lab, auditorium, parking lot and an African motif in the block facade.
 The building replaces the nearly 80-year-old North Jefferson Branch Library and has been renamed after Frank E. Merriweather, Jr., editor and publisher of The Criterion newspaper, the oldest minority newspaper in upstate New York.

 William A. Miles Center for African and African-American Studies